kubernetes-sigs/azurefile-csi-driver/deploy/example/snapshot/README.md

 #### Storage account with firewall, private endpoint or `publicNetworkAccess=Disabled`
 Use `useDataPlaneAPI: "oauth"` in the `VolumeSnapshotClass` (and in the destination `StorageClass` if it also targets a private storage account).
 See [Using `useDataPlaneAPI: oauth` against private storage accounts](../../../docs/driver-parameters.md#using-usedataplaneapi-oauth-against-private-storage-accounts) for the full prerequisites (CSI driver v1.33.0+, `Storage File Data Privileged Contributor` role on the driver controller identity, `networkAcls.bypass` includes `AzureServices`).

+> Important: Ensure that you have granted the `Storage File Data Privileged Contributor` role to the CSI driver controller identity; otherwise, the driver will utilize an SAS key for volume cloning operations.

 Example `VolumeSnapshotClass` for private storage accounts:

 ```yaml